jamesb93/ccl-wiki/content/docs/code-projects/_index.md

 # code/projects
 ---

-## A number of creative projects, libraries and codebases have emerged from the members of the CCL.
+## A number of creative projects, libraries and codebases have emerged from the creative coders in Greater Huddersfield.
 This page acts as a resource to document and archive those projects.

 {{< columns >}}